-- You know that in order to have fire you need oxygen + a type of fuel (which can be wood, coal, alcohol, butane, petrol, diesel etc) + an ignition source.
+- You know that to have fire you need oxygen + a type of fuel (which can be wood, coal, alcohol, butane, petrol, diesel etc.) + an ignition source.

-- The air we and our engines breath contains 20.95% oxygen.
+- The air we and our engines breath contain 20.95% oxygen.

-So if fuel contains energy, then the more fuel you burn the more power you make.
-But you need oxygen to burn fuel and there is a limited amount of oxygen in the air we breath, which limits the amount of fuel an engine can burn per revolution.
+So if fuel contains energy, then the more fuel you burn, the more power you make.
+But you need oxygen to burn fuel, and there is a limited amount of oxygen in the air we breathe, which limits the amount of fuel an engine can burn per revolution.

 How does a supercharger fix this?
 Simple, it compresses air.
 If you squeeze twice as much air into a given volume, that volume will contain twice as much oxygen as it did before.
 Twice as much oxygen means you can burn twice as much fuel and so in theory extract twice as much energy and produce twice as much power.

-An NA engine sucks air in but only has so much time between revolutions to fill its cylinder capacity, few factory NA engines achieve 100% VE.
+An NA engine sucks air in but only has so much time between revolutions to fill its cylinder capacity whilst been hampered by its intake and throttle body; few factory NA engines achieve 100% VE.
 You can achieve higher than 100% VE on some DOHC 4VPC and Rotary NA engines by properly tuning the intake runners and exhaust extractors ... this is called inertial supercharging and utilises resonance and air mass to achieve a positive pressure at the point of combustion chamber induction.
-We use this on NA Mustang GT builds but the maximum ever reported is around 130% VE and that was in a laboratory ...
+We use this on NA Mustang GT builds but the maximum ever reported is around 130% VE, and that was in a laboratory ...
 110% would be remarkable in the real world.

-Forced induction engines however have their cylinder capacity force filled (forced induction ... get it?) and so properly designed exhaust collectors and intakes become much less important for achieving a higher engine VE ... though the best way to make more power is to waste less, so quality collectors are still very important if you are serious about power and efficiency!
-Force feeding an engine can result in VE percentages as high as you like.
+Forced induction engines, however, have their cylinder capacity force filled (forced induction) and so properly designed exhaust collectors and intakes become much less important for achieving a higher engine VE ... though the best way to make more power is to waste less, so quality collectors are still vital if you are serious about power and efficiency!
+Force-feeding an engine can result in VE percentages as high as you like.

 We have installed and tuned various brands and types of superchargers on Mustangs in the UK here at Motorsport and Performance.
-If you are looking to have an install supplied and carried out by us we will likely try to talk you into using Whipple industries, that's not to say we aren't happy to bend to your preferences.
+If you are looking to have an install supplied and carried out by us, just contact us to discuss your preferred brand or if you are undecided we can discuss your requirements and make suggestions.

 How much power you can achieve when supercharging your Mustang is limited only by the depth of your pockets.
-650hp is entry level in the supercharged coyote world, a good number of our builds have achieved over 700hp and more than a few between 800 and 900bhp.
-If you dream of 1000bhp before you die or 1000whp before it kills you then that's fine, just get in touch and we can talk about your options.
+650hp is entry-level in the supercharged coyote world, a good number of our builds have achieved over 700hp and more than a few between 800 and 900bhp.
+If you dream of 1000bhp before you die or 1000whp before it kills you, then that's fine, get in touch, and we can talk about your options.

-If you found this blog useful but arn't looking for a supercharger remember we are as passionate about building NA Mustangs and Turbo charged Mustangs as we are about supercharging them so if you are looking for more power but don't want a supercharger that's no problem.
-Get intouch and we'll help you decide on a plan of action to get to where you imagine yourself going with your car.
+If you found this blog useful but aren't looking for a supercharger, remember we are as passionate about building NA Mustangs and Turbocharged Mustangs as we are about supercharging them so if you are looking for more power but don't want a supercharger that's no problem.
+Get in touch, and we'll help you decide on a plan of action to get to where you imagine yourself going with your car.